FREQUENTLY ASKED QUESTIONS

 How many people will be on the tour?

-These are our tour sizes: 20 people for Hell’s Kitchen, 25 people for Greenwich Village, and 30 people for Lower Manhattan.
+These are our public tour sizes: 20 people for Hell’s Kitchen, 25 people for Greenwich Village, and 30 people for Lower Manhattan.
 Unlike other tour companies, we limit the tour size for maximum enjoyment and due to the width of the streets in different neighborhoods.

 Do you offer Private tours?